Tips Bulletin

 Orange Oil Termite Treatment

 Orange oil consists mainly of d-limonene, which is deadly to these pests, and it’s available online and at home improvement stores.
-To get rid of tiny bugs on wood, spray the oil directly on the termites or inject it into areas where you suspect termite activity.
+Spray the oil directly on the termites or inject it into areas where you suspect termite activity.
 The oil dissolves the exoskeleton of the bugs, causing them to lose moisture and die.

 How to Keep Termites Away with Borax